cleentfaar/resolver/Resources/doc/usage.md

 # Using the Resolver library

-The main purpose of this library is to make your classes easily configurable by adding wrappers to [Symfony's OptionsResolver](https://github.com/symfony/options-resolver) component.
-If you do not know it yet (shame on you!), check out it's documentation to get a better picture of what you will be getting with this library.
+This library merely serves as a wrapper for [Symfony's OptionsResolver](https://github.com/symfony/OptionsResolver) component.
+If you do not know it yet (shame on you!), check out it's [documentation](https://github.com/symfony/OptionsResolver/README.md) to get a better picture of what you will be getting.

 ## Making your classes configurable